 How long does it take to process e-Visa?

-The standard processing time is 3 working days after submitting the application and pay the visa fee.
-If not, you can check visa status online using the application ID and Passport number or contact the immigration office
+The standard processing time is 7 working days after submitting the application and pay the visa fee.
+In the urgent case, you can have the visa done within 5 or 3 days with a little higher fee.

 Which ports in Laos provide e-Visa service?